bahmutov/manpm/README.md

     npm install -g manpm

-## Show entire package or github readme
+## Show the entire README from a package or github repo

 You can give NPM package name (like `manpm`), GitHub user / repo pair (like `bahmutov/manpm`) or full GitHub url (like `https://github.com/bahmutov/object-fitter` or `git@github.com:bahmutov/object-fitter.git`).